MicrosoftDocs/azure-docs/articles/service-bus-messaging/service-bus-java-how-to-use-jms-api-amqp.md

 * Only one **MessageProducer** or **MessageConsumer** is allowed per **Session**.
 If you need to create multiple **MessageProducers** or **MessageConsumers** in an application, create a dedicated **Session** for each of them.
 * Volatile topic subscriptions are not currently supported.
 * **MessageSelectors** are not currently supported.
-* Transacted sessions and distributed transactions are not supported.
+* Distributed transactions are not supported (but transacted sessions are supported )

 Additionally, Azure Service Bus splits the control plane from the data plane and therefore does not support several of JMS's dynamic topology functions: